THE 7 BEST CAMPING HAMMOCKS OF 2019

 Hammocks can be anywhere between 4.5 – 8.5 feet wide.
 If you’re a broad-shouldered guy or are planning to sleep two, you probably won’t want a model that’s only 4.5 feet across.
 For length, it’s a matter of preference.
 If you’re 6’2 or you like to stretch and sprawl out, you might be more comfortable in a 7-foot-long model versus a shorter one.

 This is important.
 Again, we’ll use our solidly built, 6’2 guy who has broad shoulders.
 He shouldn’t buy a product with a weight limit of 150 pounds.
-Again, consider how your hammock will be used.
+Again, consider how your hiking hammock will be used.
 Weight capacities go up to 500 pounds so you can sleep soundly knowing you’ll be held securely (just get a suspension system with a similar capacity).

 Hammocks, are essentially a sheet unless you have something to attach to, and a means to to do the attachment.
 Unfortunately, a lot of models do not provide straps and you will need to purchase them separately.
 Additionally, if they do provide straps, you will often want to replace them for stronger/lighter versions.

 A model with multiple attachment points will be able to be strung in a variety of ways and a variety of places, giving you a greater choice of camping spots (and views).

 Hammocks are generally made from thin parachute material which is great for being lightweight and strong but isn't renowned for it's insulating properties.
 If you are planning on using your hammock in less than temperate conditions, you may want a model with options to layer.
-These models are designed to allow a quilt or sleeping pad to be slipped between the layering of the hammock.
+These models are designed to allow an underquilt or camping pad to be slipped between the layering of the hammock.

 There are a variety of good products available for a range of budgets, although there is a correlation between quality, extra features, and overall cost.